RaMiAnderson/RaMiAnderson/README.md

 <h1 align="center">Hello 👋, I'm Anderson</h1>

 <p align="center">
-  I am a JavaScript developer specializing in the MERN stack and C#, building robust and modern web applications, software.
+  I am a JavaScript developer with expertise in the MERN stack and C#, specializing in the development of robust and modern web applications and software.
 </p>

-- 🌱 I’m currently learning **React and TypeScript**.
+-  I’m currently learning **React and TypeScript**.

 - 🔭 I’m currently working on exciting web projects using MERN.